MatthewJung14/SocietyOfPCBuildingWebApp/Sprint1/Sprint1.md

 As a **member** of the computer building club, I want to be able to **view the club's member directory**, so that I can easily **connect with other members** and collaborate on projects.

 **What issues your team planned to address:**
-Make a home page (Matt)
+Creating a home page (Matt)
-Make a log in page (Matt)
+Creating a log in page (Matt)
-Checking code, and update (Chris)
-Do back end for log in page (Shane, Kushal)
-Connect Angular with GO lang (Kushal)
+Updating front end webpages with the Angular Material UI library (Chris) Use Gorilla/Mux for routing the Http Requests which accesses a handler to perform database operations(Shayne) Create a database to store name, email, and passwords (Shayne, Kushal) Connect Angular with GO lang (Kushal)

 **Which ones were successfully completed:**
-The Make a home page, log in page, and checking code and update tasks were completed on the frontend aspect of the project. the back end for the log in page was completed.
+Creating the home page, log in page, and updating the front end webpages with the Angular Material UI library were completed on the frontend aspect of the project.
+For the back end of the project, using Gorilla/Mux for routing the Http Requests which accesses a handler to perform a database operations and creating a database to store name, email, and passwords were successfully completed.

 **Which ones didn't and why?**
-We did not complete the connecting with Angular with Go lang as it was not necessary at the moment for sprint one with the usage of postman or a command line being available.
+We did not complete the issue of connecting Angular with Go-lang as it was not necessary at the moment for sprint one with the usage of postman or a command line being available.